Lesson 7: New Testament Organization (Part 2)

 • Anyone know any popular passages in Hebrews?

-Some popular passages are: The Hall of Faith, Hebrews 11 and The Cloud of Witnesses, Hebrews 12: 1-3.
+Some popular passages include: The Hall of Faith, Hebrews 11 and The Cloud of Witnesses, Hebrews 12: 1-3.
 (Have someone read these passages if time allows)

 • What’s the next book?
 (James)